kamn8r/chalk-dust/README.md

 ## Finding NEW Evil: Detecting New Domains with Splunk
 [link to blog post](https://www.splunk.com/en_us/blog/security/finding-new-evil-detecting-new-domains-with-splunk.html/)

-This articles takes a stance that typically users are creatures of habit and will visit the same roughly 20 sites per day and that visits to entirely new sites could be suspicious or potentially malicious.
+Users are creatures of habit and will typically visit the same roughly 20 sites per day and that visits to entirely new sites could be suspicious or potentially malicious.
 Malicious domains can leverage dynamic domains, which are subdomains created to be more legitimate-looking and human readable.

 Sources of network traffic mentioned in this article are web proxy logs and DNS data.